LLANGOLLEN AND RETURN FROM WRENBURY

 From Whitchurch, the canal once again goes through the open countryside passing no villages for miles.

-At Bridge 43 in the village of Platt Lane, there is a pub called the Waggoner Inn.
+At Bridge 43 in the village of Platt Lane,

 Continue your cruise and you will shortly reach Whixall Moss, a raised bog with rare insect and plant life.
 The bog was formed during the Ice Age.
 There are walks and cycle routes aplenty here at Whixall Moss.